an-t-pham/inner_witch_frontend/README.md

  Installing

-1. Fork and clone backend repository (follow installing instruction in backend repo README).
+1. Fork and clone https://github.com/anpham148/inner_witch_backend/ (follow installing instruction in backend repo README).
 2. Fork and clone this repository.
 3. Run 'open index.html' in your terminal.
 4. The page will be openned on your default browser.